aidaLabDEI/LEIT-motifs/README.md

 **Discretized Random Projections LSH** has been implemented with the use of *tensoring* to minimize the hash evaluations.

-For general use the `LEITmotifs` function does all the heavy lifting (i.e., deals with NaN values, transforms the time series in the correct format for the algorithm, etc.).
+For general use the `MOMENTI` function does all the heavy lifting (i.e., deals with NaN values, transforms the time series in the correct format for the algorithm, etc.).

 We additionally include our implementation of the  *axis-aligned projection algorithm* introduced in the work of *[Minnen et al., 2007](https://faculty.cc.gatech.edu/~isbell/papers/minnen-icdm2007.pdf)*.